seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     a hard zero would refuse healthy data every time they disagree by a second.
 The one-sided form is invisible in testing because every fixture a author writes is in the past.
-52. **A deny-list filter is proven against real paths, never against its own intent.**
+52. **A filter is measured on the runner, never derived from the pattern.**
-    `'**/*.md'` carries a literal separator, so it never matches a root-level file: a filter written to mean «no Markdown starts the bot» started it on every upload of the map or a contract, and nothing anywhere reported it, because a filter that fails open produces a workflow that runs and succeeds.
-Green is not evidence about a filter.
-Any `paths` or `paths-ignore` entry is therefore evaluated against a changed-file list taken from `git diff --name-only` rather than typed, in **both** directions — with the pattern and without it — and against a control path that must still fire, since a filter matching everything also passes the first test.
+    Glob semantics differ between matchers on exactly the cases that matter, so a reading of a pattern is a hypothesis about a third party's code and never a fact about it.
+This entry exists because the Architect derived one and was wrong:
+    `'**/*.md'` was declared unable to match a root-level file, an invariant was written on that reading, and a corrective TZ was issued — while the repository's own run history already showed three pushes of root-level Markdown, none of which started the bot.
+The pattern had always matched. **The evidence was older than the error and nobody had looked.** Therefore: any claim about a `paths` or `paths-ignore` entry is settled first against runner history for paths that have actually been pushed, and only where history is silent by evaluation against a changed-file list taken from `git diff --name-only` rather than typed — in **both** directions, with the pattern and without it, and against a control path that must still fire, since a filter matching everything also passes every «must not run» row.
 This is inv.
-45 applied to a matcher: a comparator never proven on identity, and a filter never proven to exclude, support no claim.
-A `paths-ignore` list with no `paths` allow-list beside it fires on every path nobody thought to name, which is the shape that produced this entry and remains the shape in `main.yml`.
+45 applied to a matcher, and inv.
+23's known-answer discipline applied to a belief about someone else's implementation.
+Where two readings of a pattern disagree, the pattern is replaced by one that reads the same under both — `'**.md'` over `'**/*.md'` — because closing an ambiguity is a real gain even when the behaviour does not move.
+A `paths-ignore` list with no `paths` allow-list beside it still fires on every path nobody thought to name, which remains the shape in `main.yml` and is a separate, open matter.
 ---

 ## 5. Limits